7 Best Places to Buy and Sell Online Businesses for Sale (2023)

 Online presence on social media can enhance your reach to potential customers exponentially.
 If you’ve got it, make sure to advertise your intentions.

-However, putting a value on an app for sale isn’t easy.
+However, assigning a value to an app for sale isn’t easy.

 The pricing will vary based on a few factors:

-- Whether you developed the app yourself or you employed a developer
+- Whether you developed the app yourself or employed a developer

 - The annual revenue (including subscriptions, if any)